VIG10DNO is a 3-digit-numeric variable.

-VIG10DNO reports the duration, in number of units, of sample adults' vigorous leisure-time physical activities that lasted at least 10 minutes.
+For sample adults who do vigorous leisure time activities (MOD10FTP), VIG10DNO reports the duration, in number of units, their vigorous leisure-time physical activities.
+Prior to 2020, the survey text inquired specifically about exercise that lasted at least 10 minutes.
 This variable must be interpreted in conjunction with the variable VIG10DTP, which reports the time period (minutes or hours) corresponding to the number of units reported in VIG10DNO.
 For example, a respondent who jogs for 30 minutes would have a VIG10DNO value of 30 and a VIG10DTP value of 1 (which is the IPUMS NHIS code for "minutes").

 VIG10DMIN, a recoded variable created by the staff at the National Center for Health Statistics, draws upon the information in VIG10DNO and VIG10DTP and reports the duration of vigorous physical activity in a standardized unit of time, minutes.

 Vigorous activities are described in the survey questionnaire as activities that "cause heavy sweating or large increases in breathing or heart rate."
-The Field Representative's Manuals for 1997 forward provide examples of vigorous activities, although these examples were not routinely shared with respondents.
+The Field Representative's Manual provides examples of vigorous activities, although these examples were not routinely shared with respondents.
 These examples include fast walking or fast bicycling, jogging, strenuous swimming or sports play, vigorous aerobic dance, and strenuous gardening.

 For further discussion of data collection on leisure-time physical activity in general for 1997 forward, see VIG10FNO (Frequency of vigorous activity 10+ minutes: Number of units).